day8/re-frame/docs/MentalModelOmnibus.md

   ])
 ```

-I'd like you to look upon that collection as you would the following assembler code:
+I'd like you to look upon that collection as you would the following assembler:
 ```asm
 mov eax, ebx
 sub eax, 216
 mov BYTE PTR [ebx], 2
 ```

 Assembler instructions are data, right?
 They have to be "executed" by a machine.
+I'd
+like you to look back at the collection of events above the same way.

 > Events are the assembly language of your app.
 They are instructions.
 These instructions
  are data.
 One after another gets executed by your functioning app.

 > Collectively, the events you design form a Domain Specific Language (DSL).
 The language of your system.